bmcage/skills4smartex/level01/construction.md

 ![demonstrator 02 hide wires](L02_step13.jpg)

-Congratulations, you have created a smart textile!
+Congratulations, you have created a smart textile soft toy!
 The result of demonstrator 01 and 02 in action:

 ![demonstrator 02 popper](L02_step09.jpg) ![demonstrator 02 final](L02_step14.jpg)